Hodge Theory for Combinatorial Geometries: Introduction

 After the completion of \cite{Huh-Katz}, it was gradually realized that the validity of the Hodge-Riemann relations for the Chow ring of $\mathrm{M}$ is a vital ingredient for the proof of the log-concavity conjectures, see Theorem \ref{MainTheoremIntroduction} below.
 While the Chow ring of $\mathrm{M}$ could be defined for arbitrary $\mathrm{M}$, it was unclear how to formulate and prove the Hodge-Riemann relations.
 From the point of view of \cite{Feichtner-Yuzvinsky}, the ring $A^*(\mathrm{M})_\mathbb{R}$ is the Chow ring of a smooth, but noncompact toric variety $X(\Sigma_{\mathrm{M}})$, and there is no obvious way to reduce to the classical case of projective varieties.
 In fact, we will see that $X(\Sigma_{\mathrm{M}})$ is ``Chow equivalent'' to a smooth or mildly singular projective variety over $\mathbb{K}$ if and only if the matroid $\mathrm{M}$ is realizable over $\mathbb{K}$, see Theorem~\ref{Chow-equivalence}.

 We are nearing a difficult chasm, as there is no reason to expect a working Hodge theory beyond the case of realizable matroids.
 Nevertheless, there was some evidence on the existence of such a theory for arbitrary matroids.
-For example, it was proved in \cite{Adiprasito}, using the method of concentration of measure, that the log-concavity conjectures hold for $c$-arrangements in the sense of Goresky and MacPherson \cite{GM}.
+For example, it was proved in \cite{Adiprasito}, using the method of concentration of measure, that the log-concavity conjectures hold for a class of non-realizable matroids introduced by Goresky and MacPherson in \cite[III.4.1]{SMT}.

 We now state the main theorem of this paper.
-A function $c$ on the set of nonempty proper subsets of $E$ is said to be \emph{strictly submodular} if
+A real-valued function $c$ on the set of nonempty proper subsets of $E$ is said to be \emph{strictly submodular} if

 where we replace $c_\varnothing$ and $c_E$ by zero whenever they appear in the above inequality.
-A strictly submodular function $c$ defines an element
+We note that strictly submodular functions exist.
+For example,